 Most pellet smokers are wood-burning ovens: great for ribs, turkey, brisket, and pork shoulders, but not so great for grilling steaks and burgers.
 The FEC PG series was one of the first lines of pellet burners to offer a sear station, a cast iron cooking grate right over the fire pot where the wood pellets burn.
 It isn't the best setup for searing, but it's better than most other pellet searing schemes.
 The real beauty of the Fast Eddy's design is that it produces meat with a deep mahogany finish, much like a competition-grade offset smoker.
 It also has two upper-level heat zones, for a total of four distinct temperature zones.

 Cooking Area: 784 square inches (about 38 burgers)

 Built Like a Tank: The MAK 1 Star General Pellet Grill

 The MAK 1 Star General boasts our favorite digital controller: It's highly programmable and easily accessed via the internet from anywhere in the world.
 Made entirely in the USA, the 1 Star General is solid-feeling, with a heavy-duty powder coat.
 The hood is a rolltop, meaning that, unlike a lot of its competitors, the 1 Star doesn't need much rear clearance, and there's plenty of room inside.
-The 1 Star includes a 214-square-inch slide-in upper rack, and an additional rack is offered as an option.
+An optional upper grill grate adds 190 square inches of cook surface.
 Our only criticism: Not only is it built like a tank, it kinda looks like one, too.